barnden/bigint.luau/README.md

 - `__add(a: Point, b: Point): Point` is defined to be the elliptic curve group operation $a + b$ between two points.
 - `__mul(a: Point | Biggish, b: Point | Biggish): Point` is defined as the repeated addition of a point onto itself.
     - Again, this does not use the Montgomery ladder method.

+### Standard Curves
+A `StandardCurves` table is added for convenience defining a couple of commonly used elliptic curves.

+Currently included curves are:
+- `secp256k1`
+- `secp256r1` or `NIST_P256`
+- `Curve25519`

+Each curve has the following properties
+- `Curve` the curve object which can be evaluated to obtain a point,
+- `Type` the form of the curve,
+- `Generator` is the generator point,
+- `n` is the order of the generator point,
+- `p` the prime field,
+- `a` and `b` are parameters defining the curve,
+- `g` is the $x$-coordinate used in the generator

 ### Example
 We can define the popular Curve25519 as follows: